TheDutchDevil/SentiCR/README.md

 - Special handling of negation phrases through precise identification
 - Optimized for the SE domain

+## Getting started

+Download the repository, ensure you're using Python 3.8 and then install all dependencies.
+This is done by running the following commands:

+`pip install -r --user SentiCR/requirements.txt`

+`python SentiCR/setup-nltk.py`

+## This Fork

+In this fork, SentiCR is updated to run on Python 3.8, and some more information on how to get SentiCR up and running is included.

 ## Performance
 In our hundred ten-fold cross-validations, SentiCR achieved 83.03% accuracy (i.e., human level accuracy), 67.84% precision, 58.35% recall, and 0.62 f-score on a Gradient Boosting Tree based model.
 Details cross validation results are included here: